msawczyn/EFDesigner/README.md

 Code generation is completely customizable via T4 templates.
 The tool installs templates that target both EF6 and EFCore, and generate both a code-first DbContext class and POCO entity classes.
-The EF6 template's DbContext code is written to allow consumption in both ASP.Net Core as well as any other project type, so you'll have flexibility in your development.
+The EF6 template's DbContext code is written to allow consumption in ASP.Net Core in addition to any other project type, so you'll have flexibility in your development.

-You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/) - which is by no means finished yet, just so you know.
+You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/).

  ### Change Log

+1.0.4.0
+   - Bug fixes for exceptions thrown when bad input to model attributes as text
+   - Added MinLength string property (used in EF6 only as of this writing)
+   - Modified attribute parser to accept MinLength
+   - Added ColumnName property to model attribute
+   - Added MEF extension capability !
+   - Added some unit tests
+   - Added some documentation updates
+   - Changed version to 1.0.4.0 due to MEF capability

 1.0.3.9
    - If no entities and model is using an unsupported inheritance strategy,